PLEASE ADJUST WINDOW FOR YOUR PERSONAL READING COMFORT.

 - Panic attacks - mistaken for fits, convulsions or even tantrums.

-- Difficulty conversing, or not conversing at all, with people outside of the immediate family - taken to be a physical problem or speech defect or, in terms of the classroom environment, shyness, defiance or intellectual difficulty.
+- Difficulty conversing, or not conversing at all, with people outside of the immediate family - taken to be a physical problem or speech defect or, in the classroom environment, assumed to be shyness, defiance or intellectual difficulty.

 - Inability to participate in school-focused activities requiring interaction with other children, asking the teacher for help, physical education class and, even, walking along the hallway - generally supposed to be shyness or lack of confidence.